Eomm/blog-posts/posts/bonus-change-log-level.md

-# How to change the log level in Fastify
+# How to change the log level at runtime in Fastify

 by *[Manuel Spigolon](https://twitter.com/ManuEomm)*

 Fastify has a built-in logger that you can use out of the box: [`pino`](https://github.com/pinojs/pino).
-By default you can configure during the server initialization, but you can also change the log level at runtime!
+By default, you can configure during the server initialization, but you can also change the log level at runtime!
 Let's see how to do it!

 ## The log level